How Many Life Insurance Policies Can You Have?

 In that context, adding extra life insurance in the form of an additional policy may make good sense.
 Using a policyholder with a mortgage and a family as an example, here’s how having multiple life insurance policies might work.

-Term Life Policy: Enough life insurance to cover the cost of a home mortgage in the event the policyholder passes away.
+The policyholder wants enough life insurance to cover the cost of a home mortgage in the event they pass away.

-Let’s say the head of household needs to cover a $300,000 mortgage.
+Let’s say they need to cover a $300,000 mortgage.
 They buy a $300,000 term life insurance policy that expires in 30 years, when presumably the mortgage will be paid off.

 Additional Term Life Policy